AndriYang/DoubleNoQL-Automation-Scripts/README.md

 The following steps will be repeated three times for each of the instance.
 At the end of each instance's setup, the user must press enter to continue the setup process
 1. Enter a name for the security group.
 Make sure this security group doesn't already exit.
 2. Enter the image id.
 We suggest to use 'ami-061eb2b23f9f8839c' as all our testing were done using this.
-3. Enter the instance type.
-We did all our testing using 't2.micro' and 't2.medium'.
+3. Enter the instance type t2.medium  (We did all our testing using 't2.micro' and 't2.medium' and find t2.micro ineffective in running the computations.)
 Incase incorrect image id or instance type is enter, the script will prompt user the enter again.

 ![instance setup](/image_reference/04.png)